-Once I went back to work and started pumping more than I was nursing, I was freezing breast milk every day.
+When I went back to work, I was pumping more than I was nursing.
 Each day, when I came home from work, I combined the milk that was pumped into bigger bottles to take to day care the next day.
-Whatever surplus there was went in a separate (usually smaller) bottle.
-Once that surplus reached a “freezable quantity”, I would pull out a bag, label it and lay it flat in our freezer.
-I found that the Sharpie Ultra Fine Tip pens worked best on the bag labels, so I kept one in the storage bag box.
+Whatever surplus there was went in a separate (usually smaller) bottle and was stored in the fridge.
+Once that surplus reached 5 oz. – my pre-determined “freezable quantity” – I would pour it in a storage bag.

 My favorite thing about this process was that it didn’t take any more time to do it this way than it would if I wouldn’t have been so intentional and organized with it.
 I only gained time and space.
 That’s my ideal situation!

 *I’ve reached the point where I’m now using the reserves that I had stored in the deep freezer.
 At it’s highest point, three shelves were filled with milk, which was a lot, but didn’t seem like it because it all fit so nicely in the freezer door.